biobakery/kneaddata/doc/UserManual.md

                         [ DEFAULT : phred33 ]
-  --run-bmtagger        run BMTagger instead of Bowtie2 to identify contaminant reads --run-trf             run TRF to remove tandem repeats --store-temp-output  store temp output files
+  --run-bmtagger        run BMTagger instead of Bowtie2 to identify contaminant reads --run-trf             run TRF to remove tandem repeats --run-fastqc-start    run fastqc at the beginning of the workflow --run-fastqc-end      run fastqc at the end of the workflow --store-temp-output   store temp output files
                         [ DEFAULT : temp output files are removed ]
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         level of log messages